YumikoooD/YumikoooD/README.md

 - 📫 You can reach me at **mikael.sourati@epitech.eu**.

-- 😢 I'm sad because most of my commits are made on **private repositories** and therefore not counted in my Github stats
+- 😢 I'm sad because most of my commits are made on **private repositories**/on Gitea and therefore not counted in my Github stats

 ## Connect with Me